-All awards were made pursuant to the 2011 Plan.
+\ All awards were made pursuant to the 2011 Plan.

-- (1) The awards relate to grants of PSUs with a three-year performance period.
-See "Compensation Discussion and Analysis-Total Direct Compensation-Cash and Incentive-Long-term Incentive Compensation-Long-term Performance-Based Share Units" for further discussion regarding the awards. - (2) Consists of RSUs awarded in fiscal 2023.
+- (2) Consists of RSUs awarded in fiscal 2024.
 The RSUs have a three-year cliff vesting schedule based on continued service.
-See "Compensation Discussion and Analysis-Total Direct Compensation-Cash and Incentive-Long-term Incentive Compensation-Restricted Stock Units" for more information. - (3) The options were granted at the regularly scheduled February 9, 2023 meeting of the Organization and Executive Compensation Committee (the "Compensation Committee" or the "Committee") and have an exercise price equal to the closing price of Snap-on stock as reported on the NYSE on the date of grant (\$249.26).
-The options vest in three annual increments beginning on the first anniversary of the grant date.
-See "Compensation Discussion and Analysis-Total Direct Compensation-Cash and Incentive-Long-term Incentive Compensation-Stock Options" for further information regarding the awards. - (4) Amounts represent the annual incentive opportunity available.
-Payouts are dependent on performance as compared to pre-defined goals.
+See "Compensation Discussion and Analysis-Total Direct Compensation-Cash and Incentive-Long-term Incentive Compensation-Restricted Stock Units" for more information. - (3) The options, and stock-settled SARs in the case of Mr. Arregui, were granted at the regularly scheduled February 15, 2024, meeting of the Organization and Executive Compensation Committee (the "Compensation Committee" or the "Committee") and have an exercise price equal to the closing price of Snap-on stock as reported on the NYSE on the date of grant (\$269.00).
+The awards vest in three annual increments beginning on the first anniversary of the grant date.
+See "Compensation Discussion and Analysis-Total Direct Compensation-Cash and Incentive-Long-term Incentive Compensation-Stock Options and SARs" for further information regarding the awards. - (4) Amounts represent the annual incentive opportunity available.
+Payouts are dependent on performance as compared to predefined goals.
 The targets relate to quantifiable consolidated Company financial performance-operating income and return on net assets.
 In addition, a portion of the annual incentive is based on the attainment of personal strategic business goals.
-Payments related to the total Company financial measures can increase from 25% of the target amount if a threshold level of performance has been reached to 200% of the target amount if a maximum level of performance has been achieved, and are adjusted proportionately and interpolated between performance levels.
-Achievement of the personal strategic business goals can range from zero percent to the maximum based on personal attainment of those goals.
-See "Compensation Discussion and Analysis-Total Direct Compensation-Cash and Incentive-Annual Incentives" for further discussion regarding the awards. - (5) For stock awards and options, this amount represents the grant date fair value calculated in accordance with ASC 718.
+Payments related to the total Company financial measures can increase from 25% of the target amount if a threshold level of performance has been reached to 200% of the target amount if a maximum level of performance has been achieved and are adjusted proportionately and interpolated between performance levels.
+Achievement of the personal strategic business goals can range from zero percent to 200% based on personal attainment of those goals.
+See "Compensation Discussion and Analysis-Total Direct Compensation-Cash and Incentive-Annual Incentives" for further discussion regarding the awards. - (5) For equity awards, this amount represents the grant date fair value calculated in accordance with ASC 718.
 See Note 13 to our Consolidated Financial Statements.